-experience into future implications. implications of current experience.
+Synthesizes current experience into future implications. future implications of current experience. thought of the future implications of current experience. with negligible personal impact.
 Lacks enough inferences, examples, personal insights and challenges, and/or future implications are overlooked.
-Writing Quality 20 points Well written and clearly organized using standard English, characterized by elements of a strong writing style and basically free from grammar, punctuation, and spelling errors.
+Writing 20 points 17 points 12 points 8 points / 20 Quality Well written and clearly organized using standard English, characterized by elements of a strong writing style and basically free from grammar, punctuation, and spelling errors.
 Average and/or casual writing style with some organization problems.
 Writing is free from grammar, punctuation, and spelling errors.
 Average and/or casual writing style that is sometimes unclear and/or with some errors in grammar, punctuation, and spelling.
-8 points Poor writing style lacking in standard English, clarity, language used, and/or frequent errors in grammar, punctuation, and spelling.
+Poor writing style lacking in standard English, clarity, language used, and/or frequent errors in grammar, punctuation, and spelling.
 Needs work.
-1 20 TOTAL POINTS (sum of 4 Criteria) /100
+TOTAL POINTS (sum of 4 Criteria) /100